Elementary School Program

-The hours of our Elementary School program are 8:30 AM-3:00 PM (5½ hours of instructional programming with a non-instructional lunch).
+Tiegerman Elementary School focuses on the relationship between language development and academic success, providing intensive language immersion and academic instruction for students with language and autism spectrum disorders in a six and one-half hour school day (5 hours of instructional programming).
 The program is approved to serve students with Speech or Language Impairment, Autism, Learning Disability, Intellectual Disability, Emotional Disturbance, Other Health Impairment, Hearing Impairment and Traumatic Brain Injury, from kindergarten through eighth grade.
-Students who remain in the program in the middle and high school years will attend our Middle School located in Woodside, Queens and our High School located in Richmond Hill, Queens.
+Students who remain in the program in the middle and high school years will attend our Middle School, also located in Glen Cove, NY and our High School located in Richmond Hill, Queens.

 Tiegerman uses a transdisciplinary program model which involves extensive collaboration and joint decision-making.
 This approach requires a professional team of educators and therapists to coordinate each child's instructional goals and activities.
 Tiegerman’s transdisciplinary model is focused on the development of language and the enhancement of each child’s social, emotional and cognitive development.

-Tiegerman’s curriculum and instructional programs are aligned with New York State and Common Core Learning Standards.
+Tiegerman’s curriculum and instructional programs are aligned with New York State Learning Standards.
 Teachers provide instruction that is language-enriched and utilize Universal Design for Learning principles that enable them to develop instruction to meet the diverse needs of all of the students in the classroom.
-Tiegerman’s self-contained classrooms are comprised of twelve students, two certified teachers and two teaching assistants (12:2:2), and are organized according to students’ developmental levels of functioning.
+Tiegerman’s self-contained classrooms are comprised of twelve students, two certified teachers and two teaching assistants (12:2:2), and are organized by grade level, according to students’ developmental levels of functioning.
 The intense student-to-teacher ratio allows for the provision of individual and small group instruction critical to helping our students achieve high academic standards and learning expectations.

-Students at Tiegerman participate in a socialization program in which appropriate social skills are taught through direct instruction, role play, games and various other learning activities.
+Students at Tiegerman Elementary School participate in a socialization program in which social skills are taught through direct instruction, role play, games and various other learning activities.
 These skills are also reinforced throughout each school day.

-The related services provided at Glen Cove include speech-language therapy, occupational therapy, physical therapy, auditory training and counseling services.
+The related services provided at Glen Cove include speech-language therapy, occupational therapy, physical therapy, counseling and auditory training.
 These related services are intensive and highly individualized to meet the needs of each student.

-All students at Glen Cove receive physical education four times per week and attend weekly special classes including music, art and technology.
-They also participate in school clubs to facilitate peer socialization and attend assemblies, theme day activities and other enrichment activities throughout the school year.
-Students work hard to present a number of projects and performances each year to families and friends, including Holiday and Moving Up Performances, Talent Show, Science Fair and Poem in a Pocket Day.
+All students at Tiegerman Elementary School attend weekly special classes including Physical Education, Music, Art and Technology.
+Students also participate in a school Hobbies period each week to facilitate peer socialization and attend assemblies, theme day activities and other enrichment activities throughout the school year.
+Students work hard to present a number of projects and performances each year to families and friends, including Holiday and Moving Up Performances, Talent Show, Art Show, Science Fair and Poem in a Pocket Day.

 For more information about our Elementary Program, please contact the Admissions Office at (516) 609-2000, ext.
 323.